jdolitsky/AppDotNetPHP/README.md

 Setup:
 --------
-Open up AppDotNet.php for editing.
+Open up AppDotNet.php for editing

 You will need to change the values for the following between lines 23-34:
 <ol>